Payment for services rendered is due in full at the time of service. Our office accepts cash, personal checks, and credit cards.

 This office does not accept liens nor bill for auto-accident or other liability or lawsuit-related cases.
 The patient is responsible for services provided at the time of service.

-Periodic post-operative office visits may or may not be covered under your insurance plan; however, these may be required by the attending doctor to monitor your health.
+Periodic post-operative office visits may be required by the attending doctor to monitor your health.

 Cancellation of Appointments

 Our goal is to provide high quality of care at low cost to our patients and in fairness to other patients and the doctor, we require at least 24 hours’ notice when canceling an appointment.